pimcore/data-hub/doc/10_GraphQL/01_Configuration/03_Security_Settings.md

 ## Authentication

-Defines how users are authenticated when accessing the endpoint.
+Here you can define how users are authenticated when accessing the endpoint.

 #### Supported Methods